The University of Texas School of Law

-Lawyers from all over the world come to The University of Texas School of Law (Texas Law) to expand the breadth and depth of their legal knowledge and invest in a valuable postgraduate degree—an internationally recognized Master of Laws.
-The LLM program is diverse, selective, and small.
-LLM students from foreign countries and the United States are fully integrated into the academic life of the Law School, learning side by side with JD students.
-The LLM class is global in reach, with 49 students from 17 different countries in the Class of 2018.
-In fact, The University of Texas at Austin is home to over 7,500 international students and scholars, and the rich diversity on our campus is essential to our success as a learning community.
+Lawyers from all over the world come to The University of Texas at Austin to expand the breadth and depth of their legal knowledge and invest in an internationally recognized Master of Laws.
+The LLM Program is diverse, selective, and small, with a maximum of 25 spots for each incoming class.
+LLM students from foreign countries and the U.S. are fully integrated into the academic life of the Law School, learning side by side with JD students.
+The LLM class is global in reach, with students from 15 different countries in the Class of 2023, including 4 Fulbright students.

-LLM applications are available starting on November 1 and are due by March 1 for priority consideration.
+LLM applications must be submitted through the Law School Admission Council (LSAC).
+The application opens on September 1 and is due by March 1 for priority consideration.

-Texas Law is situated on the northeast quadrant of main campus, a short walk to museums, two recreation centers with pools, and the football stadium.
-Law school facilities include two courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.
+Texas Law is situated on the northeast quadrant of campus, a short walk to 8 museums, 2 recreation centers with pools, and a football stadium.
+Law School facilities include 2 courtrooms; study lounges; state-of-the-art classrooms; a café; and the Tarlton Law Library, one of the largest academic law libraries in the world.

 Tarlton Law Library

 The Tarlton Law Library and Jamail Center for Legal Research offer course support, student guides, legal research, and student services.
 Students have access to a past exams database, course reserves, an exam prep guide, a study aid guide, legal writing titles, and CALI.
-Additionally, students have access to research guides, a team of dedicated law librarians (all of whom have JDs), Bloomberg, Lexis, Westlaw, seminar papers, and law review notes.
+Additionally, students have access to research guides, a team of dedicated law librarians, Bloomberg, Lexis, Westlaw, seminar papers, and law review notes.